Are you exploring different ways to quit smoking, because you want a method that will really work for you?

 By comparing all the common ways to quit smoking- nicotine replacement therapy, vaping, pills, cold turkey, with the CBQ method.

 Just to be clear.
-Many smokers manage to quit with the traditional quit smoking methods.
+Many smokers manage to quit with stop smoking aids.

 - But do they find it easy?